 America is the second most obese nation on the planet.
 The same food habits that have caused obesity have also caused diabetes to reach near epidemic levels in the US.
 Fortunately these trends can be reversed for us as individuals and for the nation.
-The answers lie mainly in looking back to what we ate before we succumbed to bad advice from “experts” and became addicted to starches, sugars and sugary beverages.
-Apparently that is easy to do based on a CBS News report that rats would rather starve than eat healthy food.
+The answers lie mainly in going back to what we ate before we were derailed by bad advice from “experts” and became addicted to starches, sugars and sugary beverages.
+Apparently, that is not easy to do based on a CBS News report that rats would rather starve than eat healthy food.
 Magnesium is low in the American diet because it is refined out of processed foods.
 Lack of this mineral is the nutrient insufficiency most associated with diabetes.
 Exercise, of course, is good for what ails you.
 Read about these motivators.

 Comparing apples and pears…shapes that is.
 Those of us in the nutrition field have believed for a long time that fat around the waist (giving an apple silhouette) was more harmful than fat that accumulates in the butt and thighs (leading to a pear shape).
 In fact, a large waistline (over 35″ for women and 40″ for men) has long been listed as a risk factor for diabetes and heart disease.
 Now, a large study has confirmed the fact and shed light on possible reasons.
 It seems that it is the fat packed in around our internal organs (visceral fat) that causes the most trouble.
 The kind of fat just under the skin, may not be flattering but it is not as dangerous.
 Exercise tends to burn visceral fat apparently because the heart, which relies on fat as its primary fuel, sends signals to control how much of it is burned for energy.